xNaCly/TeG/README.md

-# Generate a 'Bewerbungsanschreiben' based on given arguments
+# Generate a template pdf filled with given arguments

 _text in `<>` is meant to be viewed as a placeholder and has to be replaced by the user_